UK clean power targets are unfeasible, experts warn

 “It is reasonable to assume on the current path that the 2035 target will not be met and the 2030 target is simply implausible,” he warned in an article published on his website last week.

-Helm said: “It could be [met]but not on the current path and not without quite a lot of consumer and taxpayer pain.
+Helm said: “It might be [met]but not on the current path and not without quite a lot of consumer and taxpayer pain.
 It will take much more intervention by government to turn this around.”

 Both political parties want to rapidly strip emissions out of the electricity system as part of the push towards net zero carbon emissions across the economy by 2050.